-As AI becomes more widely adopted in healthcare services, physicians and healthcare professionals will see a substantially non-critical work load lifted off their shoulders, burnout rates reduced, and a significantly improvement in personal productivity.
+As AI becomes more widely adopted in healthcare services, physicians and healthcare professionals will see a substantially non-critical workload lifted off their shoulders, burnout rates reduced, and a significant improvement in personal productivity.

-Market research suggests that AI agents will be deployed as integrated assistants suggesting diagnoses; tailoring order sets to a patient’s unique conditions and associated circumstances; projecting potential risks and interventions; and taking-over laborious patient monitoring and data interpretation tasks.
+Market research suggests that AI agents will deploy as integrated assistants suggesting diagnoses; tailoring order sets to a patient’s unique conditions and associated circumstances; projecting potential risks and interventions, and taking-over laborious patient monitoring and data interpretation tasks.

 Instead of having to view and act on every bit of data and anticipate potential actions and reactions, they will be able to focus solely on those issues and opportunities that require their direct attention and spend the rest of their time dedicating themselves to increasing patient face time.

 “By 2019, 40% OF Digital Transformation Initiatives and 100% of IoT initiatives will be supported by AI capabilities.”